wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-freebsd-create-upload-vhd.md

 	Where `<PathToFile>` is the full path to the .publishsettings file.

-   For more information, see [Get Started with Windows Azure Cmdlets](http://msdn.microsoft.com/zh-cn/library/azure/jj554332.aspx)
+   For more information, see [Get Started with Windows Azure <!-- deleted by customization Cmdlets](http://msdn.microsoft.com/zh-cn/library/azure/jj554332.aspx) --><!-- keep by customization: begin --> Cmdlets](https://msdn.microsoft.com/zh-CN/library/windowsazure/jj554332.aspx) <!-- keep by customization: end -->

-   For more information on installing and configuring PowerShell, see [How to install and configure Windows Azure PowerShell](/documentation/articles/install-configure-powershell).
+   For more information on installing and configuring PowerShell, see [How to install and configure Windows Azure PowerShell](/documentation/articles/powershell-install-configure).

 ## Step 4: Upload the .vhd file ##

 When you upload the .vhd file, you can place the .vhd file anywhere within your blob storage.
-In the following command examples, **BlobStorageURL** is the URL for the storage account that you created in Step 2, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the Management Portal to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.
+In the following command examples, **BlobStorageURL** is the URL for the storage account that you created in Step 2, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the <!-- deleted by customization Azure --> Management Portal to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.

 1. From the Azure PowerShell window you used in the previous step, type: